What Is Domestic Violence?

 Get Help Today

 If you are the victim of domestic abuse, your personal safety must take priority over any feelings you may have for the perpetrator.
 Treatment programs can help establish a recovery plan that will help individuals in an abusive relationship move forward with their lives, away from toxic and dangerous relationships.
 Treatment programs and other domestic abuse resources are available to help you find safety and healing.
 Additionally, case managers can assist with helping victims obtain advocates for domestic violence, including resources for domestic violence shelters.
-If you are caught in the crosshairs of domestic violence and substance abuse or addiction, please contact a dedicated treatment specialist today for help.
+If you are caught in the crosshairs of domestic violence and substance abuse or addiction, please contact a dedicated treatment provider today for help.